 - vitamin D

 - vitamin K

 Doctors may also test your levels of apolipoprotein B. Apolipoprotein B metabolism can be different in people with ABL and other lipid disorders.

 Your doctor may also run a complete blood count and a cholesterol study.

 If you have a family history of ABL, your doctor may test you to see if you have mutations in your MTP gene.
 This is the gene responsible for causing ABL.
-Knowing whether you have the mutation is not only useful in figuring out if you’re affected by the condition.
-It can also help you decide whether your spouse needs to be tested before you have children.
+Knowing whether you have the mutation is not only useful for figuring out if you have the condition.
+It can also help you decide whether your partner needs testing before you have children.

 Other Diagnostic Tests

 In addition to testing your blood, your doctor may perform other exams to see how ABL is affecting your body.
 A few examples of such tests are:

 - an eye exam

 It may take several visits to the doctor to diagnose ABL.
 It can sometimes be difficult to determine whether symptoms are due to ABL or another condition.